The Save The Post Office Coalition

 Experts have determined that at a minimum, $25 billion is necessary to make USPS whole from COVID-19, only $10 billion of which has been approved by Congress.

-4. Name a Postal Czar.
+5. President Biden to Name a Postal Czar.

 In President Biden’s future of the post office speech or elsewhere, the President should name a focal point or a “postal czar.”
 The person nominated to the position would need to expressly support postal banking, have interagency experience, and take an expanded view of the post office’s role in our democracy.
 The position is necessary to provide interagency leadership capable of leading the executive branch’s vision for the post office of the future.